-- Contact your local waste department to properly dispose of the unit/ battery. - Do not leave the unit exposed to a heat source or in a high temperature location, such as in the sun in an unattended vehicle on a hot day.
-To prevent damage, remove the unit from the vehicle or store it out of direct sunlight, such as in the glove box. - Do not incinerate. - When storing the unit for a limited length of time, store within the following temperature range: -4° to 140°F (-20° to 60°C).
-When storing the unit for an extended time, store within the following temperature range: 32° to 77°F (0° to 25°C). - Do not operate the unit outside of the following temperature range: -4° to 131°F (-20° to 55°C).
+- Do not leave the unit exposed to a heat source or in a high temperature location, such as in the sun in an unattended vehicle.
+To prevent damage, remove the unit from the vehicle or store it out of direct sunlight, such as in the glove box. - Do not puncture or incinerate. - When storing the unit for an extended time, store within the following temperature range: 32° to 77°F (0° to 25°C). - Do not operate the unit outside of the following temperature range: -4° to 131°F (-20° to 55°C). - Contact your local waste disposal department to properly recycle/ dispose of the unit/battery.